dotnet/arcade/Documentation/ArcadeSdk.md

 * VSIX extension creation
 * Unit tests

-The SDK supports the concept of "graduation" where if an optional package starts to be used more by more repos then it will be "promoted" to mandatory.
+If an optional package gets to be used by all tier 1 repos then it will be "promoted" to mandatory.

+All the packages contained in the SDK are just `PackageReference`s and not the actual package bits.
+We should maintain this approach unless there is no way to just reference the package.

 ## Requirements